OpenMS/pyopenms-docs/docs/source/datastructures_id.rst

 peptide maps to multiple proteins) proteins and the position therein.

 ..
 NOTE::
-   It is important to notice that Protein Ids are linked to Peptide Ids by using `setIdentifier` method.
+   Protein Ids are linked to Peptide Ids by a common identifier (e.g., a unique string of time and date of the search).
+   The Identifier can be set using the `setIdentifier` method.
 Similarly `getIdentifier` can be used to check the link between them.
+   With the link one can retrieve search meta data (which is stored at the protein level) for individual Peptide Ids.

    .. code-block:: python